 We chose our cabin based on price, opting for the least expensive rather than a balcony (a personal mistake we probably won’t be making in the future).
 While similar in size, our interior cabin had huge mirrors on both the back wall and over the desk, so there was no feeling of claustrophobia (except in the shower, but that was the same in most cabins).
 With so many days at sea, I would have enjoyed sitting on my balcony in the mornings whilst still in my pyjamas and listening to the sound of the ocean.

 Once we boarded, unpacked, and participated in our safety drill, we were free to do what we wanted.
 The options are listed in a daily bulletin left in each cabin by the room steward.
 They range from active (dance classes, Zumba, personal training sessions, scavenger hunts, children’s activities, passenger tournaments in mini golf, basketball, or random games, discos) to passive (interesting lectures, piano bar, knitting circles, movies under the stars, live theatre, star gazing, in-cabin movies) and everything in between (shopping, casinos, photos sessions, afternoon tea, art auctions, spa treatments, galley tours, poolside activities).

-The Island Princess is light and lively, the tasteful decor understated and welcoming.
-A mid-sized ship, purpose-built for the Panama Canal, it is formatted differently than most of the Princess Cruise fleet.
+The Island Princess is light and lively, and the tasteful decor is understated and welcoming.
+A mid-sized ship purpose-built for the Panama Canal, it is formatted differently than most of the Princess cruise fleet.
 A quick photo tour:

 To answer the most commonly asked question: